 1 USD = 0.90

 1-3 business days

 3 business days

 As you can see, while the transfer fee is slightly higher for the second company, it allows Lionel to send an extra 10 euros to his parents.

 How to compare transfer companies when transferring money to Belgium

-- Transfer methods.
-What options are available for placing a transfer: online, over the phone, in branch?
+Transfer methods.
+What options are available for placing a transfer: online, over the phone, in a branch ofie?
 Is there an app available?

-- PayPal.
-Don’t just use your PayPal account to buy stuff off eBay; use it to send money transfers as well.
+PayPal.
+Don’t just use your PayPal account to make purchases eBay; use it to send money transfers as well.